Link Search Menu Expand Document

 adult_count Number of guests to consider in price calculation Yes

-end_on Check-in date to consider in price calculation If rendering for an Accommodation Variant
+end_on Check-out date to consider in price calculation If rendering for an Accommodation Variant

 Bootstrapping and fetching new prices